IBM/eventstreams-go-sdk/README.md

 - To authenticate directly using the api_key:
   Place the key directly as the value of the X-Auth-Token HTTP header.

+#### Example

+Here's an example of how to create the authenticator using either an API key or a BEARER_TOKEN

-		// Start Authentication
+		// Create Authenticator
+		var authenticator core.Authenticator

+		if apiKey != "" {
+			var err error
+			// Create an Basic IAM authenticator.
-		basicAuthenticator, _ := core.NewBasicAuthenticator("token", apiKey)
+			authenticator, err = core.NewBasicAuthenticator("token", apiKey)
+			if err != nil {
+				fmt.Printf("failed to create new basic authenticator: %s\n", err.Error())
+				os.Exit(1)
+			}
+		} else {
+			var err error
+			// Create an IAM Bearer Token authenticator. authenticator, err = core.NewBearerTokenAuthenticator(bearerToken)
+			if err != nil {
+				fmt.Printf("failed to create new bearer token authenticator: %s\n", err.Error())
+				os.Exit(1)
+			}
+		}
-		// End Authentication
+		// End Authenticator

 ### Create the service
+---
 Create a new service object.

 		// Create Service
 		serviceAPI, serviceErr := adminrestv1.NewAdminrestV1(&adminrestv1.AdminrestV1Options{
 			URL:           URL,
-			Authenticator: basicAuthenticator,
+			Authenticator: authenticator,
 		})
 		// End Create Service

 ### Creating a Kafka topic
+---

-To get a Kafka topic detail information, the admin REST SDK issues a GET request to the `/admin/topics/TOPICNAME` path (where `TOPICNAME` is the name of the Kafka topic that you want to get).
+To create a Kafka topic the admin REST SDK issues a POST request to the /admin/topics path.
+The body of the request contains a JSON document, for example:
+{
+    "name": "topicname",
+    "partitions": 1,
+    "configs": {
+        "retentionMs": 86400000,
+        "cleanupPolicy": "delete"
+    }
+}

+The only required field is name is `Partitions` which is defaults to 1 if not set.

-Expected status codes
+Expected HTTP status codes:

-  - 200: Retrieve topic details successfully in following format:
+- 202: Topic creation request was accepted.
+- 400: Invalid request JSON.
+- 403: Not authorized to create topic.
+- 422: Semantically invalid request.

+If the request to create a Kafka topic succeeds then HTTP status code 202 (Accepted) is returned.
+If the operation fails then a HTTP status code of 422 (Un-processable Entity) is returned, and a JSON object containing additional information about the failure is returned as the body of the response.

 #### Example